mohanmca/professional_certification/aws-dva-c02/aws_developer_03_storage_s3.md

   * Reboot retain data, but stopped and terminated would lose data
 * It is in the price of instance

+## Amazon Glacier
+* Amazon Glacier is an extremely low-cost storage service that provides secure and durable storage for data archiving and backup.
+  * To keep costs low, Amazon Glacier is optimized for data that is infrequently accessed and for which retrieval times of several hours are suitable.
+  * The standard retrieval option, which is the default option, takes 3-5 hours to complete.
+  * The other options are expedited, which downloads a small amount of data (250 MB maximum) in 5 minutes, and bulk, which downloads large amounts of data (petabytes) in 5-12 hours.
+* When using Amazon Glacier Flexible Retrieval's expedited retrieval option, Amazon Glacier takes 1-5 minutes to retrieve data.

 ## S3 - URL - Virtual-hosted–style and path-style URLs
 ```bash
   https://my-bucket.s3.us-west-2.amazonaws.com # Virtual hosted style